tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 It might have probably occured to you that viruses are like parasites in nature, you wouldn't be wrong!

-The basic components of a virus (when the individual virus particle is outside a cell, roaming about in the world, it is called a *virion*, an unemployed virus) are simple to understand.
+The basic components of a virus (when the  virus is not busy infecting a cell, roaming about in the world, it is called a *virion*, an unemployed virus) are simple to understand.

 A cartoon structure is down here.